-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 $31.84

-GRC is approximately fairly valued right now, though DK classifies it as a "hold" while we wait for a better price during the next market downturn.
+GRC is approximately fairly valued right now, though DK classifies it as a "hold," while we wait for a better price during the next market downturn.

 Why are we not buying this classic Buffett "wonderful company at a fair price"?

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.